 First, connect the single wire LED data cable from the USB lead to the Computer Controller data output pin.
 Connect to pin 19 as shown, which is the 10th pin down from the top left.
 DO NOT CONNECT TO ANY OTHER PIN!!

 Next, connect the power/data cable to the first LED as shown below.
+IMPORTANT: the red cable goes to the 5V connection, bottom left of the LED chip as shown.

 Finally, connect the micro usb power connection to the Computer Controller: